-To me, a calm classroom doesn't have to mean a quiet one.
-It means a classroom where students are taught and practice being in charge of their feelings and behaviors.
+A calm classroom doesn't have to mean a quiet one.
+It is a classroom where students are taught and practice being in charge of their feelings and behaviors.
 This can be through calm corners, guided breaks to reset, steps to resolve peer conflicts, flexible seating, or lessons to help students find their preferred strategies.

-Calm corners are the popping up all over social media and with good reason.
+Calm corners are popping up on social media and with good reason.
 They send the message that in this classroom, we understand that everyone has big feelings and deserves the space to work on managing them.
-It puts strategy use up front and communicates that we can solve our problems.
+It puts strategies up front and communicates that we can solve our problems.

-For calm corners to work effectively, students need to be taught how to use them.
+For calm corners to work effectively, students must be taught how to use them.
 They need procedures just like anything else in the classroom.
-The linked post reviews six procedures for a calm corner that are essential: Going to the Space, In the Space, Strategy Use, Leaving the Space, Rejoining the Class, and Class Response.
+The linked post reviews six procedures for a calm corner that are essential: Going to the Calm Corner, In the Calm Corner, Strategy Use, Leaving the Space, Rejoining the Class, and Class Response.
 Once your calm corner is up and running, it is also a great way to manage the needs of all your students.

 Calm corners are not Time-Out under a nicer name.
 The spirit behind calm corners is teaching self-regulation, not punishing.
 Keep your consequences outside of that space.

-One key to calming strategies we don't talk about enough is helping students personalize the strategies they use.
-Students need to opportunity to try different strategies, reflect on how they work for them, and create a strategy toolkit they can use independently.
+One key to calming strategies we need to discuss more is helping students personalize them.
+Students need the opportunity to try different approaches, reflect on how they work for them, and create a strategy toolkit they can use independently.

 Try a whole-class lesson on coping strategies using the following process.

 You know the situation.
-Students return from recess and have some sort of amnesia that makes them forget they are now inside the classroom.
-Or students are half asleep late the afternoon after a long day.
+Students return from recess and have some amnesia that makes them forget they are now inside the classroom.
+Or students are half asleep late in the afternoon after a long day.

-It is important that we build in whole class activities that help reset the students before moving on.
-Think about times in your schedule where students are out of sorts for lack of a better word.
-Build in a 5 minute break where you reset.
+We must build in whole class activities that help reset the students before moving on.
+Think about times in your schedule when students are out of sorts, for lack of a better word.
+Build in a 5-minute break where you reset.

 Affiliate links are used here.
-They provide a small commission to help run the site and do not cost you anything to click or purchase through.
+They provide a small commission to help run the site and do not cost you anything to click or purchase.

-Calming Tools can be used during instruction too.
+Calming tools can be used during instruction, too.
 One year, the school counselor and I put together calming toolkits for every classroom.
-It was big Tupperware filled with calming items they could use for different students as they saw fit.
+It was big storage container filled with calming items they could use for different students as they saw fit.

 Sound machines.
 Most teachers set them up as a station in the room or as part of their calm corner.

-A calm classroom is a place where self-regulation is front and center, practiced, and embedded into the daily routine.
-It is not an extra thing, but rather an understanding that students need tools to regulate their feelings and behaviors throughout the day.
-Just like all of us do.
+A calm classroom is where self-regulation is front and center, practiced, and embedded into the daily routine.
+It is not an extra thing but rather an understanding that students need tools to regulate their feelings and behaviors throughout the day, just like all of us do.

 What calming tools do you use in your classroom?